Law Early Admission

 The Nelson Wolff Law Early Admission Program offers advantages to motivated, talented students who plan to attend law school and graduate in less time.
-The program allows qualified undergraduate students in certain degree programs to earn both a bachelor’s degree and law degree in just six years, instead of the usual seven.
+The program allows qualified undergraduate students in certain degree programs to earn both a bachelor’s degree and a law degree in just six years, instead of the usual seven.
 To be eligible, a student must have a cumulative GPA of 3.30 or better and earn at least a 154 on the Law School Admission Test (LSAT).

 If an applicant takes the LSAT more than one time, the LSAT score used for the Early Admission purposes shall be an average of all LSAT scores received by the applicant.

 The student must meet the criteria stated above and make a timely application to the St. Mary’s Law School in the semester prior to or during when they anticipate completing all major and St. Mary’s Core requirements.
 Please consult the J.D. admissions page for more details about the St. Mary’s Law School admission procedures and requirements, including the character and fitness requirements for admission to the bar of the State of Texas.
 Additional information can also be found in the Undergraduate Catalog.

 Students admitted through this program enter law school after completing their third year of undergraduate study.
 Students’ first year of law school will complete the remaining requirements of their undergraduate program so that students complete both degrees in six years.

 Students who do not qualify for early admission to the St. Mary’s Law School may continue the regular course of study for their degree and obtain their undergraduate degree upon completion of the regular coursework for that degree.
 Failure to qualify for early admission does not bar the student from applying for regular admission to the St. Mary’s Law School.

 Any deviation from the written requirements is invalid unless approved in writing by the Dean and/or Provost.